meta-introspector/o1js/README-dev.md

 Run with current source code mounted to create a build and execution environment that is defined in docker but not needing to copy the source code in.

+So we first want to run locally with only the package list installed but no real source code `docker build --progress plain  -f Dockerfile.local` We can think of this as a foundational part.

+Later when this is all running we want to
 Run with a copy of the source code so it is reproducible.